Interested in becoming a Youthlaw Board Member?

 - have completed at least one year of a relevant tertiary degree (ie in second year of above);

-- be available to volunteer once a week (either half or full day) for a minimum of 12 months
+- be available to volunteer once a week (9:30am to 5pm) for a minimum of 12 months; and

 - have / obtain a Working With Children Check

 No longer a student?
-We invite applications from graduates however please note that volunteer opportunities are only available during office hours, 9:00am to 5:00pm.
+We invite applications from graduates to be a volunteer paralegal, however please note that volunteer opportunities are only available during office hours, 9:00am to 5:00pm.

 Secondary students and tertiary placement students

-Unfortunately, we do not have the capacity to supervise secondary students and tertiary placement students (excluding RMIT JD students undertaking a clinical placement unit).
-Have a look at the Federation of Community Legal Centre’s website for opportunities at other legal centres .
+Unfortunately, we do not have the capacity to supervise secondary students and tertiary placement students (excluding RMIT LLB and JD students undertaking a clinical placement unit).